LouisJustinTALLOT/cpp-docs.fr-fr/docs/atl/reference/csimplemap-class.md

 ### <a name="parameters"></a>Paramètres

 *nIndex*<br/>
-L’index de la clé à retourner.
+Index de la clé à retourner.

 ### <a name="return-value"></a>Valeur de retour